archlinux/infrastructure/roles/keycloak/files/theme/README.md

 There are five sections that can be customized: login, account, admin console welcome screen and email.
 The email content did not need any further changes from the defaults therefore it has not been modified, everything else was customized.

-The theme modifications were pretty simple and mostly involved changing images from Keycloak logo to Arch Linux logo along with some background images and some element hiding and sizing fixes.
+The theme modifications were pretty simple and mostly involved replacing images from Keycloak logo to Arch Linux logo along with some background image changes and some element hiding and sizing fixes.

 A Keycloak theme consists of various files but for the custom theme only images, CSS stylesheets and HTML templates (FreeMarker templates) were needed to be modified to achieve the desired results.

 - Login screen

   - the background image has been changed
   - the Keycloak logo has been replaced with the Arch Linux logo

 - Welcome screen

   - the background image has been changed
   - the Keycloak logo has been replaced with the Arch Linux logo
   - the title text color was changed from black to white due to the dark background
   - the text of the panels and their associated links has been changed to refer to the Arch Linux project instead of the Keycloak one
   - the default footer has been hidden

 - Account screen

   - the Keycloak logo on the top left has been replaced with the Arch Linux logo
   - the Keycloak logo during the account console loading animation has been replaced with the Arch Linux logo

 - Admin console Screen